waleed0102/full-stack-exercise/README.md

 We are assuming that you are familiar with the process of getting an existing Rails app setup and started, but please do let us know if you require any pointers.

+Please implement your solutions as if this was a production application.

 Feel free to approach the exercise solutions using whatever approach/libraries you feel most appropriate, and shows off your skills and capabilities.
+If you felt there were other ways you could improve the app and you had some time please implement these, or let us know what you think could be better.

-If you have any questions regarding this exercise please do not hesitate to ask us.
+Finally, if you have any questions regarding this exercise please do not hesitate to ask us.